Masood-Akram/MorphoMeasure/README.md

 1. Extract features with tag 3 (basal), tag (apical) together, and give output altogether.
 2. Extract features with tag 3 (basal), tag (apical) separately, and give output separately.
 3. Extract features with tag 7 (glia), and should be specified in the package.
+4. PCA should be applied to only Height, Width, and Depth (takle help from a previous version).
+5.

 # THIS PROJECT WILL BECOME A PYTHON PACKAGE BY THE WEEK OF 06/02/2025